zarstensen/obsidian-obsimat-plugin/README.md

 Now run `npm -i` still in the root directory.

 To start auto building the project on any source code change, run `npm run dev`.
-To perform a one time production ready build, run `npm run dev`.
+To perform a one-time production ready build, run `npm run build`.

 ## License